 The coronavirus outbreak (COVID-19) has had a significant negative economic impact worldwide, affecting the production chain and the demand, with unavoidable effects on the labor market.
 As a result, a number of measures have been launched at European level, in order to support the European economies.
 In this context, a European instrument for temporary Support to mitigate Unemployment Risks in an Emergency (SURE) and a Regulation laying down the conditions and procedures for the provision of this Union support to its Member States, have been put in place.
 The duration and scope of the new temporary support instrument are limited to tackling the effects of the coronavirus pandemic and are intended to protect jobs and employees affected.
-It will provide financial support in the form of loans granted by the European Commission ('the Commission') to its Member States totaling up to €100 bn, of which an amount of €94.3 bn has already been approved and €89.6 bn has already been disbursed to 19 Member States, to help them cover directly related costs by creating or extending national systems for part-time employees and similar measures they introduced for the self-employed to address the effects of the pandemic, as of the 30th of June 2021.
+It will provide financial support in the form of loans granted by the European Commission ('the Commission') to its Member States totaling up to €100 bn, of which an amount of €98.4 bn has already been approved and €91.8 bn has already been disbursed to 19 Member States, as per 30 September 2022, to help them cover directly related costs by creating or extending national systems for part-time employees and similar measures they introduced for the self-employed to address the effects of the pandemic.

 In order to finance its loans to Member States, the Commission has resorted to lending from the financial markets through the issuance of bonds.
 Member States benefit from the Commission's strong credit rating and its very low borrowing cost, as these loans are backed by a system of voluntary guarantees from the Member States, depending on each country's share of the Union's GDP, which amounted to € 38.1 mn in the case of Cyprus.
 These loans will be repaid upon maturity, and in the interim period only interest and related expenses will be paid.
-The total amount that Cyprus has received through the Loan Agreement is €603 mn or about 2.9% of GDP2020.
+The total amount that Cyprus has received through the Loan Agreement is €632 mn or about 2.6% of GDP2021.

 In October 2020, EU proceeded to the first bond issuances.
 At the issuance of 12 November 2020, Cyprus received €250 mn.
 In 2021, it received an additional amount of €229 mn on the 2nd of February 2021 and €124 mn on the 25th of May 2021.
-More specifically, in 2020 Cyprus received a 5-year bond of €150mn and a 30-year amount of €100mn with an annual nominal interest rate of 0.0% and 0.3% respectively.
+More specifically, in 2020 Cyprus received a 5-year bond of €150mn and a 30-year amount of € 100mn with an annual nominal interest rate of 0.0% and 0.3% respectively.
 In February 2021 it received a 7-year bond of €157 mn and a 30-year bond of €72 mn with an annual nominal interest rate of 0.0% and 0.3% respectively and in May 2021 an 8-year bond of €77 mn and a 25-year bond of €47 with an annual nominal interest rate of 0.0% and 0.75% respectively.
+In addition, based on the latest issuance of the EU in December 2022, Cyprus received a 15-year bond of €29 mn with an annual nominal interest rate of 2.75%.